shirohana/arch-conf/README.md

-# nginx-conf
+# arch-conf

-Nginx environment on Hana's Arch Linux machine.
+Environment on Hana's Arch Linux machine.

-Note) This repo only contains the files I modified since Nginx has been installed.
+Note) This repo only contains the files I've been modified since installation.